 In his first Legislative Session, Bettencourt wasted no time in bringing about conservative solutions to Texas’ challenges.
 His work recently earned him the distinction of “Most Valuable Freshman” by Capitol Inside.
 Bettencourt served as the chief Senate sponsor on 25 bills that the Legislature approved this year – three times the combined number that the chamber’s other three true freshmen passed in their legislative debuts.
 This legislation included the passage of the Andrea Sloan “Right to Try” bill, as well as an amendment to SB 1760 that requires a supermajority within a taxing jurisdiction to increase property taxes.
 For a full list of legislation Bettencourt was involved in during the session, please click here.

 Senate District 7 is one of the most dominant Republican districts in the State of Texas.
-This Republican voting strength of District 7 was on full display, with voters in the district accounting for 34% of the total Republican turnout countywide, and voting by almost a 10 to 1 margin in the Republican Primary as compared to the Democrat Primary.
+This Republican voting strength of District 7 was on full display, with voters in the district accounting for 34% of the total Republican turnout countywide in 2014, and voting by almost a 10 to 1 margin in the 2014 Republican Primary as compared to the Democrat Primary.

 For more information about Paul Bettencourt, please click here to read his full biography.